jupyter/docker-stacks/docs/contributing/stacks.md

 3. Head back to your repository and click on the **Actions** tab.
    ![GitHub page for jupyter/docker-stacks with the Actions tab active and a rectangle around the "Build Docker Images" workflow in the UI](../_static/github-actions-tab.png)
    From there, you can click on the workflows on the left-hand side of the screen.
-4. In the next screen, you will be able to see information about the workflow run and duration.
+4. In the next screen, you will see information about the workflow run and duration.
    If you click again on the button with the workflow name, you will see the logs for the workflow steps.
    ![GitHub Actions page showing the "Build Docker Images" workflow](../_static/github-actions-workflow.png)